 Every teacher I have had from kindergarten to present are true heroes.
 I am thankful to have been trained at the University of Michigan–Ann Arbor, University of Chicago, Johns Hopkins Hospital, and MD Anderson Cancer Center.
 All 4 institutions are populated by brilliant students and faculty, and it was an honor to attend these places.

 I am grateful to have attended the University of Chicago Pritzker School of Medicine for medical school.
 It is truly an amazing medical school, and I am a proud 2003 graduate.
 I still think of all the talented group of medical students I trained with.

 I would like to thank Anne Arundel Hospital and also my practice in beautiful Annapolis, Maryland.
-I work with a outstanding cadre of people and physicians.
+I work with an outstanding cadre of people and physicians.
 I don’t think I could have found a better, more fun, or academic-oriented group to have joined.
 My partners are brilliant and fun to work with.
 In addition to conducting clinical trials, we discuss cases weekly with each other, have dynamic tumor board discussions, and conduct journal clubs.
 I would like to give a special shout out to my amazing partner, Dr. Jeanine Werner, who proofread many of the questions in the Question bank.
-Dr. Barry Meisenberg has been an outstanding leader of the Oncology department.
 Check our group out at http://annapolisoncology.org